The Equality Act 2010 makes it unlawful to discriminate against someone in the workplace on the grounds of the following ‘protected characteristics’:

-Discrimination at work can mean you’re treated less favourably than your colleagues.
-It may take many forms, for example, victimisation, harassment or failure to make reasonable adjustments.
+Discrimination at work can mean you’re treated less favourably than your colleagues and can take many forms, including: dismissing someone because of their protected characteristic; victimisation; harassment or, where someone is disabled, a failure by the employer to make reasonable adjustments.

 You don’t have to have a certain protected characteristic in order to have protection from discrimination.
 For instance: